OoXooOx/aws-test/docs/AMPLIFY_SETUP.md

 ```

 This will:
+1. Load environment variables from .env
+2. Validate all required variables are present
+3. Install dependencies and build TypeScript
-1. Create the Amplify app
+4. Create the Amplify app
-2. Connect it to your GitHub repository
+5. Connect it to your GitHub repository
-3. Trigger the first deployment automatically
+6. Trigger the first deployment automatically
-4. Output the Amplify URL
+7. Output the Amplify URL

-### Step 7: Access Your Deployed UI
+### Step 8: Access Your Deployed UI

 After deployment completes, you'll see outputs: